awsdocs/aws-doc-sdk-examples/go/ec2/README.md

 ### RegionsAndZones/RegionsAndZones.go

-This example lists the regions where Amazon EC2 is available, and the availability zones within the current AWS Region.
+This example lists the AWS Regions where Amazon EC2 is available, and the Availability Zones within the current AWS Region.

 `go run RegionsAndZones.go`

 ### ReleaseAddress/ReleaseAddress.go

 This example releases an Elastic IP address.
-If the address is associated with a EC2 instance, the association is removed.
+If the address is associated with an Amazon EC2 instance, the association is removed.

 `go run ReleaseAddress.go -a ALLOCATION-ID`